Pupwiz/my-debian/simple-cdd-conf/custom_extras/pkg-src/etcskel-1.0/data/etc/skel/README.md

                  files/home/nick/.ssh \
                  files/home/nick/.gnupg

-2. Update dot files and other projects from remote repositories.
-This step doesn't run automatically because you may need private keys to access your repository or you may want to check and amend your repository settings in `~/.mrconfig` file.
-Put there URLs of your own forks or repositories.
-After that you may choose to pull all or some of those repositories to the local system (`man mr`).
+2. Check and amend your repository settings in `~/.mrconfig` file.
+Put there URLs of your own forks or repositories (you may have no access to mine).

+        vim ~/.mrconfig

+3. Update dot files and other projects from remote repositories.
 Don't forget `ssh-add`, or you'll have to enter password many times.

-        vim ~/.mrconfig
         cd ~
         ssh-add
         mr update

-3. Check installation logs and resolve issues.
-You may need to manually execute some failed command from postinstallation script, if they fail due network issues, for example.
-For example, GPG keys or 3rd party repositories may be temporary unavailable during installation.
-Use project, obtained on previous step to find postinstallation script.
+4. Check installation logs and resolve issues.
+You may need to manually execute some failed command from post-installation script, if they fail due network issues, for example.
+For instance, TOR network, GPG keys or 3rd party repositories may be temporary unavailable during installation.
+Use project, obtained on previous step to find post-installation script.

 	sudo less /var/log/installer/syslog
 	less ~/Projects/my-debian/simple-cdd-conf/profiles/nick-i3-deb.postinst

-4. Create symlinks for downloaded dot files with `stow`.
+5. Create symlinks for downloaded dot files with `stow`.
 Your dot files will be stored in the git repository in the `~/Projects/my-debian/dotfiles` folder.
    You may change them there and commit to the local repository.
 If you amended your `~/.mrconfig` to use your own forks/repositories, you will be